Single Cooper pair transfer in stable and in exotic nuclei: The calculation of absolute cross sections

 In keeping with the above discussion, in the independent particle model, that is in the case in which there are no correlation between nucleons \mbox{$\sum_{\gamma} |\psi_\gamma\rangle\langle\psi_\gamma|=1$}, (\ref{eq1_39}) cancels exactly (\ref{eq1_37}).
 The transfer reaction is then described as a purely successive transfer by the amplitude (\ref{eq1_38}), as expected.
 In the opposite limit of very strong correlations between nucleons one expects that two--particle transfer occurs essentially as a simultaneous transfer process.
 This can be seen rewriting (\ref{eq1_37})--(\ref{eq1_39}) in the post--prior representation.
 In this representation, at variance from the prior--prior representation of (\ref{eq1_38}), the non--orthogonality term gets absorbed in the successive term which now reads

 The expression (\ref{eq1_37}) remains identical because of the post--prior symmetry.
-In the case in which the two particles to be transferred have a very strong mutual in\-te\-rac\-tion $V_{12}$, $(\bar a)_{2}$ become very small.
+In the case in which the two particles to be transferred have a very strong mutual in\-te\-rac\-tion $V_{12}$, $(\bar a_{\beta})_{(2)}$ becomes very small.
 This is because in the intermediate state one has to break a pair, an event which becomes less and less likely as $V_{12}$ increases.
-Because in (\ref{eq1_39}) the transfer potential does not contain $V_{12}$, the effect mentioned above implies that $(\bar a_\beta)_{(2)}\rightarrow 0$ as $V_{12}\rightarrow\infty$.
+Because in (\ref{eq1_54}) the transfer potential does not contain $V_{12}$, the effect mentioned above implies that $(\bar a_\beta)_{(2)}\rightarrow 0$ as $V_{12}\rightarrow\infty$.
 Now, in actual situations $V_{12}\ll\langle V \rangle$, the first picture (i.e. $a_{(1)}\approx-(a)_{orth}$) applies, and two--particle transfer process can be essentially viewed as a successive transfer process.
+In terms of the transfer amplitude (\ref{eq1_36}), the differential cross section can be written as